scrawlon/fitbit-omni-api/README.md

 end
 ```

+## Defaults:
-A few notes: 'api-version' defaults to '1' and can be omitted from Fitbit-Omni-Api calls.
+'api-version' defaults to '1'
-If you omit the 'response-format', the response will be in the default xml format.
-Some authenticated API methods can be accessed without auth tokens, if you supply a user's
+'response-format' defaults to 'xml'

+## Manage Fitbit Subscriptions
+Use API-Create-Subscription and API-Delete-Subscription API methods to to access the Subscription API.
-user-id (see the API docs for details).
+Consult the Subscription API docs to discover the the required parameters.

-To access the Subscription API, two new api methods were created just for this gem:
-API-Create-Subscription and API-Delete-Subscription.
-These api methods only exist in this gem,
-not the Fitbit API.
-If you consult the Subscription API docs for adding and deleting subscriptions,
-and supply the required parameters, these two api methods work just as described for the
-Resource Access API.
-NOTE: To subscribe to ALL of a user's changes, make 'collection-path' = 'all'.
+To subscribe to ALL of a user's changes, make 'collection-path' = 'all'.

 ## Copyright